 travelling south to Pevensey on the East Sussex coast where William Duke of Normandy came ashore.

 Explore the battlefield at Battle near Hastings where the fate of the English crown was to be

-Join one of our Expert guides on a tour of the 1066 Battlefields, follow the battles and see how they developed.
+Join one of our battlefield historians on a tour of the 1066 Battlefields, follow the battles and see how they developed.

 On 5th January 1066, King Edward the Confessor died following a coma without a bloodline heir.
 Before passing away, however, he briefly regained consciousness and placed his widow and the kingdom into Harold's "protection".
 When the Witenagemot, a meeting of the nobles of England, convened the next day they selected Harold as King Edward's successor and he was crowned the following day.